AndroidPillars/Flutter/README.md

 - In Android for Loading Launcher icons in different styles -> Select Android Folder ->  Select res -> Right Click -> New -> Image Asset -> choose the path of the image -> Resize -> Next -> Finish

+# Running App on a Physical Device

+- In Android Mobile -> Go to Settings -> About -> Build number -> Tap multiple times until you get the message 'Developer mode is Enabled'(or) It may vary depending on the versions of the Mobile OS.
+- In Some Versions of Android -> Settings -> About Phone -> Versions -> Tap multiple times to enable developer option.
+- In settings you will get the menu Developer Options -> Enable Developer Options and USB debugging.

 # Settings

 - File -> Settings -> Editor -> Appearance  -> Enable Show closing label in Dart source code.